OmentaElvis/labt/doc/LuaAPI.md

 directory tree.
 Returns an error if the project root was not located or labt encountered a file system related error during the search.

+## `fs` table
+A table containing utility functions for working with the file system.
+This functions are implemented in rust at [src/plugin/api/fs.rs](../src/plugin/api/fs.rs).

 ***
 ### `mkdir`